-The first term in this algorithm is the input data,

-$D'1(k_g, k_s, \omega)$, in a 2D case, which is the Fourier transform of the deghosted prestack reflection data, with the direct wave and its ghost removed.
-The subsequent prediction terms, represented by D'2, D'3, \ldots , provide predictions of free-surface multiples of different orders.
-Specifically, each term in D'n (where n = 2, 3, 4...) performs two functions: (1) it predicts the nth order free-surface multiple and (2) it alters all higher order free-surface multiples to be prepared to be removed by higher-order D'j terms, where j = n + 1, n + 2...
+The first term in this algorithm is the input data, D'1 in a 2D case, which is the Fourier transform of the deghosted prestack reflection data, with the direct wave and its ghost removed.
+The subsequent prediction terms, represented by D'2 , D'3 ,..., provide predictions of free-surface multiples of different orders.
+Specifically, each term in D'n (where n=2,3,4,...) performs two functions: (1) it predicts the nth order free-surface multiple and (2) it alters all higher order free-surface multiples to be prepared to be removed by higher-order D'i terms, where n=n+1,n+2,...
 The order of a free surface multiple is defined by the number of times the multiple has a downward reflection at the free surface.

-The sum of these predictions $(D'2 + D'3 + ... + D'{n+1})$ provide free-surface-multiple predictions with accurate time and accurate amplitude (in opposite polarity) for free-surface multiples up to n-th order (Weglein et al., 2003; Chao Ma and Weglein, 2016).
+The sum of these predictions $(D_2'+D_3'+...+D{n+1}')$ provide free-surfacemultiple predictions with accurate time and accurate amplitude (in opposite polarity) for free-surface multiples up to n-th order [6],[24].

-The data, D', with free-surface multiples eliminated is obtained by equation 1.
+The data, D', with free-surface multiples eliminated is obtained by Equation 1.

-For the SRME approach, the method begins with the removal of: (1) the direct wave and (2) source and receiver ghosts, and then the SRME approximate free surface multiple prediction (Berkhout, 1985; Verschuur, 1991; Verschuur et al., 1992), M, can be expressed as follows
+For the SRME approach, the method begins with the removal of: (1) the direct wave and (2) source and receiver ghosts, and then the SRME approximate free surface multiple prediction [25]-[27], M, can be expressed as follows

-$$M(x_g, x_s; \omega) = \int P(x_g, x; \omega) P(x, x_s; \omega) dx.$$ (3)
+$$M(x_g, x_s, \omega) = \int P(x_g, x; \omega) P(x, x_s; \omega) dx$$ (3)

 The input, P, is the prestack data for one temporal frequency, ω and where x_g and x_s are the location of the receivers and sources, respectively.
-Notice that, the input P for SRME and the input D'1 for ISS FSME are the same and both assume the removal of the direct wave and the source and receiver ghosts.
+Notice that, the input P for SRME and the input D_1 ' for ISS FSME are the same and both assume the removal of the direct wave and the source and receiver ghosts.

-The output M in equation 3 is the time and amplitude approximate free surface multiple prediction, provided within the approximations and assumptions in the SRME derivation and algorithm.
-The difference between the SRME approximate free surface multiple prediction, equation 3 and the ISS exact free surface multiple predictor equations 1 and 2 resides in the obliquity factor q, a function of frequency and wavenumber, and hence it causes an error in the SRME amplitude and phase prediction of the free surface multiple at all offsets.
-This SRME approximate free surface multiple is then energy minimization adaptive subtracted from the data in an attempt to match the amplitude and phase of the free surface multiple and thereby obtain the data without freesurface multiples.
+The output M in Equation 3 is the time and amplitude approximate free surface multiple prediction, provided within the approximations and assumptions in the SRME derivation and algorithm.
+The difference between the SRME approximate free surface multiple prediction, Equation 3 and the ISS exact free surface multiple predictor Equations 1 and 2 resides in the obliquity factor q, a function of frequency and wavenumber, and hence it causes an error in the SRME approximate free surface multiple at all offsets.
+This SRME approximate free surface multiple is then energy minimization adaptive subtracted from the data in an attempt to match the amplitude and phase of the free surface multiple and thereby obtain the data without free-surface multiples.
 That lack of an accurate time and amplitude prediction in SRME is explicitly recognized by the energy minimization adaptive subtraction as a necessary and intrinsic part of the algorithm.